There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Modern version: Ronny Jordan

 The late British guitarist Ronnie Jordan introduced ‘So What’ to a new audience in the 1990s with a dance-floor-friendly version.
-It remains a popular play on radio stations.
+It remains a popular play on jazz radio stations.

 13. On The Sunny Side of the Street – Dizzy Gillespie

-“On The Sunny Side of the Street” was composed by Jimmy McHugh, with lyrics by Dorothy Fields, although a long-standing rumour suggests that Fats Waller actually wrote the before selling the rights for some quick cash.
+“On The Sunny Side of the Street” was composed by Jimmy McHugh, with lyrics by Dorothy Fields, although a long-standing rumour suggests that pianist Fats Waller actually wrote the song before selling the rights for some quick cash.

-It was introduced in the 1930 Broadway show International Revue, which was a critical and commercial failure, despite producing two popular standards in this and “Exactly Like You“, another classic by McHugh and Fields.
+It was introduced in the 1930 Broadway show International Revue, which was a critical and commercial failure, despite producing two popular jazz standards in this and “Exactly Like You“, another classic by McHugh and Fields.

 Modern version: Bill Charlap